 Because this is an oceanographic program, it is recognized that cruise opportunities may interfere with course schedules.
-If you are planning on participating in a cruise that will result in missed classes, it is important that you discuss the situation with faculty member(s) teaching the class before it begins to develop a plan for you to cover the missed material.
+If you are planning on participating in a cruise that will result in

 There are opportunities for advanced graduate students to obtain teaching experience by serving as Teaching Assistants (TA).
 There are also Teaching Assistant opportunities to assist in laboratory sections of courses.
 If you have an interest being a TA, you should discuss it with the course instructors and/or the education coordinator who can point you to people at WHOI and MIT teaching relevant courses at undergraduate or graduate levels.
 There are resources available at MIT to prepare TAs for their teaching responsibilities (e.g., courses 1.95J/5.95 - Teaching College-Level Science and Engineering; 1.984 - Teaching Experience in Civil and Environmental Engineering).
 The Teaching & Learning Lab at MIT also offers the Kaufman Teaching Certificate Program (http://tll.mit.edu/design/kaufman-teaching-certificate-program-ktcp), along with other services and workshops designed to support TAs.